 In this scenario in which "everything is cloud", companies cannot afford security failures.
 This is why it is going to become a business decision if the corporate security position is not to be weakened at a critical time.

 From Linke's perspective, companies and their IT partners must join forces to avoid errors that could lead to misconfiguration or unauthorised access, which are currently the main threats identified by companies.

 In addition, the current situation requires more attention to this issue with a strong industry response, through alliances and training initiatives, which close possible doors to cybercrime.

 The keys to protecting data in the cloud, from AWS, SAP and Linke

-In this context, over the coming months we will be placing particular emphasis on helping our customers to protect their workloads in the cloud through various initiatives.
-One of these will be the webinar "How to secure your SAP data on AWS?", which will take place on January 27th.
+In this context, over the coming months we will be putting special emphasis on helping our customers to secure their workloads in the cloud through various initiatives.
+One of these was the webinar "How to secure your SAP data on AWS?", which took place on 27 January.

-The three organisations, who have been working together for over a decade to help companies migrate their SAP systems to the cloud, will present how to successfully address data security.
-The session will look at the cybersecurity and compliance challenges that organisations face, and discuss the cybersecurity solutions and services that both AWS and SAP have to monitor vulnerabilities and identify unusual intrusions or behaviour patterns at both the IT infrastructure and application layers, and be able to react.
+During the session, AWS, SAP and Linke analysed the cybersecurity and compliance challenges facing organisations, and reviewed the cybersecurity solutions and services that both AWS and SAP have to monitor vulnerabilities and identify intrusions or unusual behaviour patterns at both the IT infrastructure and application layers, and be able to react.

 This event, which also addressed topics such as data sovereignty and how to create synergies between AWS and SAP to optimise the cyber protection strategy, is available now.